'Er, I think so?' - Salah wants to stay at Liverpool but jokes he will leave if Reds 'want me to go'

 He said on what his future holds: "I don’t know, I have one year left.
 I think the fans know what I want, but in the contract it’s not everything about the money at all.
 So I don’t know, I can’t tell you exactly.
 I have one year left and the fans know what I want."

-While speculation and rumours will only grow the longer Salah does not sign an extension, the 29-year-old is takling a relaxed approach to any new deal.
+While speculation and rumours will only grow the longer Salah does not sign an extension, the 29-year-old is taking a relaxed approach to any new deal.

 He said: "I’m not worried, I don’t let myself worry about something.
 The season didn’t finish yet, so let’s finish it in the best possible way – that’s the most important thing.
 Then in the last year, we’re going to see what’s going to happen."